Skip to content

 Built Quality

 Infinity Glide 120 is the latter one and that’s the plus point in the favor of Infinity.
-The choice of material used is more expensive than the sale price of the product.
+The choice of material used is more expensive than the sale price.
 We were lucky to pick one for only 899 Rs!
-To be honest, at today’s sale price of 1500, it’s still worth every penny.
+And even if it costs 1500 Rs, it’s still worth every penny.

 Why?
 This construction makes it very lightweight to wear or just let it rest on your neck.
 The untangled cable as a neckband is a nice touch and seems sturdy too.
 While the earbuds are normal cables most of the neckbands are.